ghostbuster-email/api/single-verification.md

 # Single Verification

-**Verify a sigle email address**
+Verify a sigle email address

+## Endpoint

 `POST /verify.json` will return the result of the verification of the submitted email address.

 ## Required parameters
 * `address` a the plain text body.

-This endpoint will return `200 OK` with the verification JSON representation if the verification was a success.

 ## Copy as cURL